HomeCompare → vs Superscript

 Active

-Free script-to-storyboard tool that lives inside Google Docs.
+Free comic script software that lives inside Google Docs and renders to a live storyboard.
 Writer-controlled drawing, Fountain+ syntax, no AI lock-in.
 Pistol Taeja uses it on his own manga — Enemy Of The State and Being Salaryman both ship from this same pipeline.

 Superscript